 8 - When selecting a natural deodorant, be sure to thoroughly read the label as not all "natural" products are created equally.
 Many contain parabens, fragrances, PEG, and other questionable ingredients that I am not comfortable using myself.
 My general rule is that if you can't put it IN your body you shouldn't put it ON your body.
 Many natural deodorants also contain baking soda &/or essential oils as key ingredients.
 While they can be effective, they can also be too strong for some people.
 Baking soda alters the pH of the skin which can lead to burns or raw skin and essential oils can also cause irritation or even burns especially if the integrity of the skin has already been compromised by baking soda or if the concentration of essential oils is not mild.

 9 - Natural deodorants can seem expensive on the surface but be sure to look at the cost per mL/gram and the quality of the ingredients.

 10 - Salt rocks are a super natural and very inexpensive alternative deodorant.
-Green Beaver is a Canadian brand I trust and use personally.
+Green Beaver is a Canadian brand I trust and while I don't love their stick deodorant, I do love their spray.
 Weleda makes a couple spray deodorants that are all natural too.
 Or you can DIY with things like coconut oil, bentonite clay, arrowroot flour, baking soda, and essential oils.
 Wellness Mama has some great recipes to choose from if you want to make something fancier for yourself.
-There are also a number of small companies now making natural deodorants that I've heard good things about but don't have personal experience with.
+There are also a number of small companies now making natural deodorants that I've heard good things about but don't have personal experience with such as routine.